Dream-Diggers/Languages-Holders/README.md

 ## Project Brief

-Its website for Language Center provide courses for differnt languages.
+Its website for Language Center provide courses for different languages.

 ***